diskhkme/LearnWebGPU/getting-started/hello-webgpu.md

 **Pros**

- - Dawn is much more comfortable to develop with, because it gives more detailed error messages
+ - Dawn is much more comfortable to develop with, because it gives more detailed error messages.
  - It is in general ahead of `wgpu-native` regarding the progress of implementation (but `wgpu-native` will catch up eventually).

 **Cons**